GWU-APSC1001/gwu-apsc1001.github.io/_pages/contact.md

 title: Instruction Team
 ---

-Reach out to us anytime on Slack or email!
-Give us 24 hours to respond to your message.
-Check Slack for the links to virtual office hours.
+Reach out to us anytime on Slack or email! <br> Give us 24 hours to respond to your message.<br> It is generally a good idea to contact the instruction team via email to let us know you will be attending office hours.

 ### Instructor
 ##### Professor Kartik Bulusu